Motorcycling-Zarco to undergo wrist surgery after horror crash in Austria

 Zarco said if he is declared fit by the medical centre he will be available for Sunday's Styrian Grand Prix, which will also be held at the Red Bull Ring in Austria.

-Sunday's incident has sparked a backlash, with many riders blaming Zarco for taking an unusual line while braking heading into the turn.
+Sunday's incident has sparked a backlash, with many riders blaming the Frenchman for taking an unusual line while braking heading into the turn.

-Morbidelli branded Zarco "half a killer", but the Frenchman maintains he did not move under braking deliberately.
+Morbidelli branded Zarco "half a killer" after the race, and said on Twitter on Monday that "someone needs to pay the mistake", but the Frenchman maintains he did not move under braking deliberately.

 Avintia Ducati has defended Zarco, saying the telemetry data on the bike shows he did not brake early to cause a collision.